pichim/Mini_Segway/README.md

 ## Hardware
 Mechanical components (ordered) employed in design:
 - [Scooter/Skate Wheel 84×24mm][12] <br>
-- [Pololu Aluminum Scooter Wheel Adapter for 4mm Shaft][13]
+- [Pololu Aluminum Scooter Wheel Adapter for 4mm Shaft][13] <br>
+- 2 x [Pololu Ball Caster with 1/2″ Plastic Ball][17]

-All frame parts 3D models are localized in docs/cad/ folder
+All frame parts 3D models are localized in ``docs/cad/`` folder

+The list of eletric components varies from version to version, as a special PCB has been designed to eliminate some of the components and allow the battery to be charged directly on the robot.
+In the absence of a PCB, a list of stock components is provided.

+**VERSION WITHOUT PCB**

 Electrical components and sensors: